Algorithmic Shadow Spectroscopy: Applications

-Furthermore, several behaviours of variational quantum eigensolvers that are typically considered to be deficiencies are actually advantageous for shadow spectroscopy.
-First, one does not require an ansatz circuit that is sufficiently deep to express the ground state precisely.
+Moving forward, we expect that shadow spectroscopy can be a major enabler for early quantum advantage for the following reasons.
+First, variational circuits are substantially shallower and scale much better than e.g. Trotter circuits; because the quantum state evolution is stored entirely in the classical parameters $\bm{\theta}$, the circuit depth is independent of $T$ as opposed to linear in $T$ for Trotter, allowing us in principle to increase the spectral resolution without increasing circuit depth.
+Secondly, although we note that optimisation of the dynamical simulation parameters will likely still require a substantial measurement overhead, we require a significantly lower number of circuit repetitions than what is generally required for state-of-the-art VQE~\cite{endoHybridQuantumClassicalAlgorithms2021, cerezoVariationalQuantumAlgorithms2021a, bharti2021noisy} where figures beyond $10^6$ shots are quite typical.
+Thirdly, several behaviours of variational quantum eigensolvers that are typically considered to be deficiencies are actually advantageous for shadow spectroscopy.
+For example, one does not require an ansatz circuit that is sufficiently deep to precisely express the ground state.
 Instead, we need only be able to express a superposition of the low lying eigenstates and approximately simulate time evolution using well-established variational techniques.
-Second, VQE methods typically get `stuck' in one of the exponentially many local minima around the ground state~\cite{PhysRevX.12.041022}, whereas when preparing an initial state for shadow spectroscopy it is indeed a requirement that VQE be only partially converged.
-Third, variational simulation does not perfectly model the exact quantum evolution and some infidelity is guaranteed.
-In general, this can change the eigenstate composition of the variational state, leading to the appearance of additional spectral peaks that nonetheless correspond to actual excitations of the system -- which we have observed in numerical simulations.
+Also, it is well documented that VQE methods typically get `stuck' in one of the exponentially many local minima around the ground state~\cite{PhysRevX.12.041022,anschuetz2022beyond,nemkov2024barren}.
+In contrast, an initial state that is only partially converged can be ideal for shadow spectroscopy, since substantial gradients for optimizing dynamics can be guaranteed \cite{drudis2024variational} even when VQE is trapped in a false minimum (though it remains an active question when this corresponds to a good solution to the dynamics).
+Finally, although variational simulation unavoidably does not follow the exact time evolution and can thus change the eigenstate composition of the variational state, the appearance of additional spectral peaks nonetheless correspond to physical, albeit unintended, excitations of the system -- which we observe in numerical simulations.
+We repeat simulations of spin models for up to 100 qubits in \cref{app:scaling} using tensor-network techniques and confirm that an increasing system size improves the performance of the present approach.